oskarrough/codesandnotes/content/Performance/learning.md

 ---
-title: "Mentor"
+title: Learning
 ---

-Through trial and error and more hours than I care to think about I’ve learned that the best learning process for me was having mentors.
+First, find a mentor.
+Through trial and error and more hours than I care to think about I’ve learned that the best way to learn is having a mentor.
 If you haven’t got one, search and ask for one.

 ## 20 hours is enough to be reasonably good